ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 * If you test on any kind of production system and it breaks, you get to keep both pieces!

+* We offer no guarantees that this upgrade process will work perfectly.

 #### PRE-UPGRADE NOTES

 * The upgrade process will take at **least** 1-2 hours (per server/sensor), depending on the speed of your server hardware and Internet connection.
 Please plan accordingly.